-The service of injunction or non-molestation papers from the Courts are typically served by process servers or private investigators, indeed most process servers are private investigators and most private investigators serve process on behalf of the Courts in the UK.
+The service of injunction or non-molestation papers from the Courts in the UK are typically served by process servers.

 As process servers we collect the service documents from our instructing Solicitors or from the issuing desk at the relevant County or Magistrates Court.
 The clock is, “Always ticking”, on these matters and our task is to effect personal service upon the respondent at the earliest opportunity.
 The applicant is the party that seeks the protection of the Court…

-It takes a particular skill set to manage all the variables and challenges – the Respondent may not be sat at home with his or her feet up, and you may need to use every ounce of experience you have to track them down.
+It takes a particular skill set to manage all the variables and challenges – the Respondent may not be sat at home with his or her feet up, and you need to use every ounce of experience you have to track people down.
 One advantage the process server has is that most injunction orders are issued by the court as “Ex Parte”; this means that the respondent has no actual prior knowledge – although he or she might well suspect that they are on their way.
-All the, “People skills” that you have picked up along the way will be brought to bear – although the popular image is that the respondent will be drunk, or violent when encountered, the true situation encountered is often of confusion and even fear…
+All the, “People skills” that you have picked up along the way will be brought to bear.

 Communication is vital to ensure that enough information has been passed to the various parties involved.
 Report and liaise with your instructing Solicitor or the applicant – initially with interim reports if there is difficulty in effecting the serve.
 The reporting of, “Papers personally served”, is especially important as the parties need to know that the protection of the Court is in place.